mmontag/chip-player-js/README.md

  * Fixed an incorrect processing of auto-flags
  * Fixed incorrect initial MIDI tempo when MIDI file doesn't includes the tempo event
  * Channel and Note Aftertouch features are now supported correctly!
 Aftertouch is the tremolo / vibrato, NOT A VOLUME!
- * Updated DosBox OPL3 emulator up to r4111 of official DosBox trunk
+ * Updated DosBox OPL3 emulator up to r4111 of official DosBox trunk (Thanks to [Jean Pierre Cimalando](https://github.com/jpcima) for a work!)
- * The automatical choosing of 4 operator channels count has been improved
+ * The automatical choosing of 4 operator channels count has been improved (Thanks to [Jean Pierre Cimalando](https://github.com/jpcima) for a work!)
+ * Added optional HQ resampler for Nuked OPL3 emulators which does usage of Zita-Resampler library (Thanks to [Jean Pierre Cimalando](https://github.com/jpcima) for a work!)

 ## 1.3.2   2018-04-24
  * Added ability to disable MUS and XMI converters